a_sync.primitives package

 Module contents

-While not the focus of this lib, this module includes some new primitives and some modified versions of standard asyncio primitives.
+This module includes both new primitives and modified versions of standard asyncio primitives.

 class a_sync.primitives.CounterLock[source]